 When residents apply for SNAP, the state may contact previous employers and landlords listed on an application to confirm that the information is accurate.
 It is important to fill out the form accurately, as mistakes on an application could result in an automatic denial.

-Find Out About SNAP Benefits in Montana
+Learn About SNAP Benefits in Montana

 If you are approved for SNAP benefits in Montana, you will receive a monthly payout on an electronic benefit transfer (EBT) card.
 The amount you get on your EBT card each month depends on your financial situation and household makeup.